-- Organize and analyze results from a variety of assessments to determine progress toward intended outcomes and uses these findings to adjust practice and identify and/or implement appropriate differentiated interventions and enhancements for students.
+- Organize and analyze results from a variety of assessments to determine progress toward intended outcomes and uses these findings to adjust practice and identify and/or implement appropriate differentiated interventions and enhancements for music students.

-- Use appropriate practices, including tiered instruction and scaffolds, to accommodate differences in learning styles, needs, interests, and levels of readiness, including those of students with disabilities and English learners.
+- Use appropriate practices, including tiered instruction and scaffolds, to accommodate differences in music learning styles, needs, interests, and levels of readiness, including those of students with disabilities and English learners.

-- Effectively model and reinforce ways that students can master challenging material through effective effort, rather than having to depend on innate ability.
+- Effectively model and reinforce ways that music students can master challenging material through effective effort, rather than having to depend on innate ability.

-- Regularly reflect on the effectiveness of lessons, units, and interactions with students, both individually and with colleagues, and uses insights gained to improve practice and student learning.
+- Regularly reflect on the effectiveness of music lessons, units, and interactions with students, both individually and with colleagues, and uses insights gained to improve practice and student learning.

 For those students successfully completing all the coursework in this certificate program, the Music Education Department, in cooperation with the Wheelock College of Education & Human Development, provides a recommendation for licensure to the Massachusetts Department of Elementary and Secondary Education (DESE) Office of Educator Licensure.
 Students must also apply directly to the DESE and are required to take additional tests (Massachusetts Test for Educational Licensures [MTELs]) to secure licenses.